jbro129/android-modding/README.md

 [Il2CppParser](https://github.com/tacesrever/Il2CppParser) by tacesrever : libil2cpp symbol parser for ida.

+[FindFunc](https://github.com/FelixBer/FindFunc) by FelixBer : An IDA Pro plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.

 [diaphora](https://github.com/joxeankoret/diaphora) by joxeankoret : IDA advanced program diffing tool plugin.

 [patching](https://github.com/gaasedelen/patching) by gaasedelen : An Interactive Binary Patching Plugin for IDA Pro.